JohnManalac/Router/README.md

  *
  * Please check CHANGELOG.txt for changes to implementation.
  *
+ * Credit to Peter C. Johnson for related cs431vde sections.
  */

 This is a simulation of a router connected to multiple networks.